Statistics Program

 The time to become statistically literate is now.
 The Five College Statistics Program was created in 2011 to enable statistics faculty members at the five campuses to coordinate and integrate resources to better serve our statistics and data science students.

 Whether you want to take an introductory statistics or data science class or pursue elective course offerings, the Five Colleges has courses and programs of study just waiting for you.
-There are undergraduate majors in statistics and data science at Smith, Mount Holyoke, and Amherst Colleges, undergraduate and graduate programs at the University of Massachusetts, and growth in faculty staffing and enrollments at all of the institutions that make up the Five Colleges.
+Statistics and data science are present through multiple programs in the Valley:

 On this page, you can find resources, including links to statistics courses at each school, statistics faculty on each campus, news and events, announcements and more.